Skip to main content

 Deep-Dive Questions

 Ginkgo is generally not recommended during pregnancy or breastfeeding, because of its blood-thinning effect and limited safety data.
-Use during the third trimester is especially discouraged due to bleeding risk during delivery.
+Use during the third trimester is particularly discouraged due to bleeding risk during delivery.
 Skip it unless your obstetrician has approved it.

 Yes, ginkgo can interact with several medications.
 The biggest concerns are blood thinners (warfarin, apixaban, clopidogrel), aspirin, NSAIDs, certain seizure medications, SSRIs, and some diabetes medications.
 Always review your full medication list with your prescriber before adding ginkgo.